PGelss/scikit_tt/README.md

 ## Content

+1. Getting started
-1. TT class
+2. TT class
-2. TT solvers
+3. TT solvers
-3. SLIM decomposition
+4. SLIM decomposition
-4. Multidimensional approximation of nonlinear dynamical systems (MANDy)
+5. Multidimensional approximation of nonlinear dynamical systems (MANDy)
-5. Models
+6. Models
-6. Examples
+7. Examples
-7. Tests
+8. Tests
-8. Subfunctions and tools
+9. Subfunctions and tools
-9. References
+10. References
+11. Additional information

+## 1. Installing

+To install scikit_tt type

+`...`

 ## 1. TT class

 Tensor trains [1] are defined in terms of different attributes.
 In particular, the attribute 'cores' is a list of 4-dimensional tensors representing the corresponding TT cores.
 There is no distinguish between tensor trains and tensor-train operators, i.e. a classical tensor train is represented by cores with column dimensions equal to 1.
 An instance of the tensor train class can be initialized from a full tensor representation (in this case, the tensor is decomposed into the TT format) or from a list of cores.
 For more information on the implemented tensor operations, we refer to [2].

+... implemented in tensor_train.py ...
+... list of modules ...

 ## 2. TT solvers